-Amphetamines are a class of stimulants which have been in use since they were first synthesized in Germany in 1887.
+Amphetamines are a class of stimulants that have been in use since they were first synthesized in Germany in 1887.
 Methamphetamine followed in 1919, being marketed as a stronger, less expensive version of amphetamines.
 This crystalline substance was water-soluble, easily injected, and came into widespread use during WWII.
-The 1950’s and 60’s saw the drug’s expansion into uses in the field of diet supplements and athletics.
+The 1950s and ’60s saw the drug’s expansion into uses in the field of diet supplements and athletics.
 Surprisingly, the drug was not outlawed until the 1970’s when it became one of the top illegal drugs in the country1.

 Methamphetamine addiction has been successfully narrowed down, in terms of demographics, on a statistically significant scale.
 Meth addiction can hit just about anybody from any walk of life, but there are some commonalities in typical users.
 The first profile tends to be high school or college students and/or college athletes.
 The second profile includes white, blue-collar workers or people in their 20’s and 30’s who are unemployed.
 The most prevalent age groups for meth abuse are 18-23-year-olds, who make up 35% of all methamphetamine use in the United States3.